Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 - Diabetes-related benefits

 I am a big fan of taking your health into your own hands, and really owning your success.
-When you look at your diet, and consider food like medicine, well I think that is really a great step in the right direction.
+When you look at your diet, and consider food like medicine, I think that’s a great step in the right direction.
 Because what you eat can have a profound effect on how you feel.

-Do note, though, that while you might have experienced some amazing improvements from this diet, there are lots of other people out there who have experienced the same – on completely different diets!
+You may have experienced some amazing improvements from this diet.
+That said, there are lots of other people out there who have experienced the same.
+Except, on completely different diets!

-Key Insight: Whenever you see someone saying how well they performed on the ketogenic diet, you are just as likely to see someone else saying the same about a vegan diet.
+Key Insight: You may have heard someone saying how well they performed on the ketogenic diet.
+But, you are just as likely to see someone else saying the same about a vegan diet.

 There are definitely some themes that we can see in each of these popular diets.
 Things like: